-Further, subordinating as well as coordinating conjunctions get only a sentential syntactic tag in the CAC (if any), i.e. they are labeled by the 9-position tag but not by the word-level, intra-clausal syntactic tag.
+Further, subordinating as well as coordinating conjunctions get only a sentential syntactic tag in the CAC (if any), i.e. they are labeled by the 9-position tag but not by the word-level, intraclausal syntactic tag.
 In PDT, subordinating and coordinating conjunctions get assigned the analytical function value AuxC and Coord, respectively, and they are always included in the syntactic tree.
-For subordinating conjunctions, the CAC approach is again in some ways similar to the annotation scenario of the tectogrammatical layer of PDT - dependencies between clauses are annotated but the set of labels is much smaller than that of tlayer of the PDT, again resulting in a loss of information.
-For coordination and apposition, the difference is structural; while CAC marks an a coordination element with a specific label (value '1' in the column 6 of a word-level tag and the same value in column 8 of the clauselevel tag, see Tables 2 and 3), PDT makes a node corresponding to the coordination (apposition) a virtual head of the members of the coordination or apposition (whether phrasal or clausal).
-CAC thus cannot annotate hierarchy in coordination and apposition without another loss of information, while PDT can.
+For subordinating conjunctions, the CAC approach is again in some ways similar to the annotation scenario of the tectogrammatical layer of PDT - dependencies between clauses are annotated but the set of labels is much smaller than that of t-layer of the PDT, again resulting in a loss of information.
+For coordination and apposition, the difference is structural; while CAC marks a coordination element with a specific label ('1' in column 6 of a word-level tag and in column 8 of the clause-level tag, see Tables 4 and 5), PDT makes a node corresponding to the coordination (apposition) a virtual head of the members of the coordination or apposition (whether phrasal or clausal).
+CAC thus cannot annotate hierarchy in coordination and apposition without loss of information, while PDT can.